BartekJimenez/wordstreamApp/docs/readme.md

-navigate to the root, and type in your console on windows:
+Navigate to the root, and type in your console on windows:
 ```bash
 py .\app.py